DatabasesWorks/Demented---Windows-GUI-Application/README.md

 on my own so I thought, why not give myself a goal and make a program that this business can use so that we both benefit from it?
 I started by making a demo that took me two weeks of learning and programming that showed what the basic functionality would be and asked if this would be something they'd be interested in.
 They said, "Of course we'd be interested!
-Butwhat's the cost?"
+But, what's the cost?"
 I told them, as long as they stay dedicated to the program and give me feedback, It's free.

 Objective: